Custom Order for Gino.

 Hum, I think I’m reacting to your ring?

-We use the highest quality of Sterling Silver and Solid Gold in our jewelry (see this post for more information).
-We do electro-plate some jewels (at you demand only) with 14k Gold or Rhodium platings.
+We use the highest quality of Sterling Silver and Solid Gold in our jewelry (scroll back up for more details).
+The most common allergies with jewelry are related to Nickel or Copper.
+Our Sterling Silver is 100% Nickel Free, and the percentage of copper in silver isn't high.
 Skin reactions are very uncommon with our jewelry.
 They do occur rarely for a variety of reasons.
 Some skin reactions happen because we wear our jewelry too frequently without removing them and cleaning them.Chemicals and natural ingredients can get caught between the jewelry and the skin causing reactions.
 Generally, if a ring starts giving you problems after weeks, months of wearing, it strongly points to an outside agent (cosmetics, lotions, soaps.
 Cleaning chemicals, etc.).
 Elements can get trapped under a ring and cause skin reactions.

 Sometimes it can also be because the ring is too tight on your finger and not allowing oxygen to reach the skin.
-It is known that some medications, that change the body’s chemical balance, can also cause an discomfort.
+It is known that some medications, that change the body’s chemical balance, can also cause a discomfort.

 If a new ring turns your finger green or black, we suggest removing the ring and cleaning it gently.
 Sometimes there might be a little polishing compound that stayed on the ring.
 That product does react a bit with skin.
 We wash our jewels thoroughly, but some can stay that missed our eye.
 Please feel comfortable to reach us for any issues.
 We take your comfort very seriously.